fitabigail/irishbodybuilding/README.md

 * Contact Form design with CSS Flexbox | CSS Flexbox Layout https://www.youtube.com/watch?v=fQfAYUrggeU I have inspiration, and adapt it to my website.
 * Competitions home page was copied from here https://ribbff.com/about/

-# Deployment of Project

-* Deployment was made possible by GitHub

-    + Initiated a repository in git :  https://fitabigail.github.io/irishbodybuilding/
-    + Created all folders and files and code project
-    + Go to GitHub website
-    + Go to my repository in the GitHub
-    + Go to Settings tab click on
-    + Go to GitHub Page and linking the main root to Master Branch
-    + Once this is done the page will automatically create the ribbon with the http host page name that is been hosted by GitHub.
-    The live link can be found here :  https://fitabigail.github.io/irishbodybuilding/

 # Images for Project